Let’s Talk About Pants: Tall Girl Friendly Edition

 Another thing to note is that I don’t always trust what the size chart says, and that goes for all measurements.
 I will give a brand a chance even if the inseam claims to be a bit shorter than what I’m looking for.
 Sometimes, they’ll end up working, and that goes for some of the brands I have listed here.

-I own two pairs of jeans from Princess Polly, one of which is from their tall line, the other is not.
+I own two pairs of jeans from Princess Polly, one of which is from their tall line, and the other is not.
 Both are low-rise and fit perfectly.
 Tens across the board.
 A good majority of my wardrobe is from here.

-4. Levi’s: These jeans fit in all the right places, let me tell you.
+3. Levi’s: These jeans fit in all the right places, let me tell you.
 However, there are two downsides: their low–rise options are lacking, and their inseam only goes up to a 34.
 There is one 38 option, but not 36.
 If you’re tall but don’t have as long an inseam, they’ll fit great, but that one inch prohibits me from wearing these jeans with specific shoes, like sneakers.
 They look great with sandals and flats, I just have extremely long limbs.
 This brand, in particular, has pretty accurate measurements listed.

-5. Old Navy: I adore Old Navy.
+4. Old Navy: I adore Old Navy.
 Not only do they have long (and petite) denim, but they also have long and short options in every pair of pants.
 From sweatpants to leggings, I’ve been able to find long options in everything on their site.
 However, they don’t have low-rise denim, so I hope they get on board with that soon.

 Their jeans don’t fit me as well as the rest of the brands I have listed, but I do have a pair of high-rise jeans in tall that are so long they drag on the ground, which is exactly what I want.